Maalvi14/Maalvi14/README.md

 Here's what I'm working on recently behind the scenes:

-- Contributing to MLX (Reduce Kernels, Metal & CUDA Backends).
+- Contributing to MLX (Reduce Kernels, FFT).
 - Building extra tooling for Jetson AGX Thor.
-- Using Isaac GROOT + SO-101 to have a robot help me play drums.
 - Working on OpenUSD.